 Aside from the masterpieces on display, there is also one more reason to visit the Asian Art Museum – its minimalist cafe called Sunday at the Museum.

-Afterwards, drop by the Museum Boutique for some artful shopping.
+Afterward, drop by the Museum Boutique for some artful shopping.
 You can find loads of great finds here: kimono fabrics, Kyrgyz shawls, bamboo baskets, origami puzzles.
 It’s hard to leave empty-handed!

 18. See San Francisco from the Coit Tower